Open energy system databases: Open Power System Data

 The Open Power System Data (OPSD) project seeks to characterize the German and western European power plant fleets, their associated transmission network, and related information and to make that data available to energy modelers and analysts.
-The platform was originally implemented by the University of Flensburg, DIW Berlin, the Technical University of Berlin, and the energy economics consultancy Neon Neue Energieökonomik, all from Germany.
+The platform was originally implemented by the University of Flensburg, DIW Berlin, Technische Universität Berlin, and the energy economics consultancy Neon Neue Energieökonomik, all from Germany.
 The first phase of the project, from August 2015 to July 2017, was funded by the Federal Ministry for Economic Affairs and Energy (BMWi) for €490000.
 The project later received funding for a second phase, from January 2018 to December 2020, with ETH Zurich replacing Flensburg University as a partner.

 Developers collate and harmonize data from a range of government, regulatory, and industry sources throughout Europe.
 The website and the metadata utilize English, whereas the original material can be in any one of 24 languages.
 Datasets follow the emerging frictionless data package standard being developed by Open Knowledge Foundation (OKF).
 The website was launched on 28 October 2016.
 As of June 2018, the project offers the following primary packages, for Germany and other European countries: